B.C. Employer Training Grant

 - Participants must submit their own Participant Information Forms before an application can be submitted.
 Employers cannot submit these on an employee’s behalf.

-- If approved, employers are to pay for all costs in full and, after training has started, submit a reimbursement claim within 30 days.
+- If approved, employers (not participants) are to pay for all costs in full and, after training has started, submit a reimbursement claim within 30 days.

 - Training cannot be longer than 52 weeks in length.
 Note that the ETG does not fund diploma or degree programs, in full or in part.